dpriskorn/riksdagen_sentences/README.md

 and is expected to be around 1TB

 ## Features
-* reliability
+* Reliability
-* locked in time
+* Locked in time
-* referencable
+* Referencable
-* language detected (using Fasttext langdetect)
+* Language detected (using Fasttext langdetect)
-* uniquely identifiable
+* Uniquely identifiable
-* linkable (the individual sentences are not planned to be linkable at this stage, but the release is and line numbers or UUIDs can be used to link with no ambiguity)
+* Linkable (the individual sentences are not planned to be linkable at this stage, but the release is and line numbers or UUIDs can be used to link with no ambiguity)
 * Named Entity Recognition entities for each sentence and document